wubuku/Dapp-LCDP-Demo/off-chain-service/README.md

 Trigger rollback logic:

-* Modify BlockHashes of an DomainNameEvent and the subsequent blocks' events.
+* Modify `BlockHash`es of an DomainNameEvent and the subsequent blocks' events.

+Trigger rebuild DomainNameStates:

+* Modify `SmtRoot` of DomainNameStateHead.
+* Submit an new transaction on-chain(can use unit test `TestRegisterDomainName` or `TestRenewDomainName` to do this).